CRISIS INTERVENTION SERVICES

 - Work in Lieu of Arrest Program (WILA)

-- Extra Special Person (ESP): Bracelet identification program for persons with dementia or Alzheimer’s
+- Extra Special Person (ESP) Program: Bracelet identification program for persons with Dementia or Alzheimer’s Disease

 A crisis involves a disruption of a person’s normal or stable state.
 It occurs “when a person faces an obstacle to important life goals that is, for a time, insurmountable through the utilization of his/her customary methods of problem solving” (Caplan, 1961).
 When in crisis, an individual usually manifests: